-Transcoding is defined as the process of converting a media stream or object from one format to another.
-This may be done in cases where a target device (or workflow) does not support the format, has limited storage capacity or limited network bandwidth that mandates a reduced stream size, or to convert incompatible or obsolete data to a better supported or modern format.
+Transcoding is defined as the process of converting an encoded media stream or object from one format to another.
+This may be done in cases where a target device (or workflow) does not support the format, has limited limited network bandwidth or storage capacity that mandates a reduced stream size, or to convert incompatible or obsolete data to a better supported or modern format.